 IMPORTANT: Make sure battery is securely mounted in the frame.
 A loose battery may cause damage to the case resulting in acid leakage and severe damage to the machine.
 A hazard may be created by damage to critical working parts and safety systems.
 Install the battery in the mower as shown in Battery Installation photo.
-Connect the positive and negative cables to the proper battery terminal (red cable and boot connects to the Positive (+) terminal).
+Connect the positive (+) first and then the negative (-) cable to the proper battery terminal [red cable and boot connects to the Positive (+) terminal].
 Slide the rubber boot up and over the battery post, making sure it covers the post completely to prevent an electrical short.